-Your port or airport of departure and destination will be included on the quote from your forwarder.
+Your port or airport of departure and destination will be included in the quote from your forwarder.
 If you know which ports you would like to transit through ensure this information is included here.

 4. Hazardous Cargo

 Shipping hazardous cargo brings its own regulations and challenges.
-If you tick yes and indicate that your goods are hazardous cargo you must have Material Safety Data Sheet (MSDS) to accompany your documentation.
+If you tick yes and indicate that your goods are hazardous cargo you must have a Material Safety Data Sheet (MSDS) to accompany your documentation.
 Without this MSDS your forwarder cannot ship your cargo.